AbbasDagg/NodeBased-RayMarching/README.md

 * ## Rendering Space
-  This side shows the rendering results from the combined nodes in `Node Canvas` See examples at the top.
+This section shows the rendered results from the combined nodes.
+Refer to the examples at the top for visual clarity.